shashankatthaluri/Machine-Learning/neural-networks/Recurrent-Neural-Network/03_Gated-Recurrent-Unit/README.md

 ### How do GRUs Work? 🛠️

-GRUs refine the way information is transferred through the network, with two main components:
+1. **Gating Mechanisms**: GRUs utilize two gating mechanisms:

-1. **Update Gate:** Determines how much of the past information needs to be passed along to the future.
+   - **Update Gate:** Determines how much of the past information needs to be passed along to the future.

-2. **Reset Gate:** Decides how much of the past information to forget.
+   - **Reset Gate:** Decides how much of the past information to forget.

     These gates help the GRU model to retain or forget information, akin to the memory function in LSTMs but with a simpler mechanism.
 This simplicity can lead to faster computation times and less complexity in the neural network architecture.

+2. **Simpler Architecture**: Compared to LSTMs, GRUs have a more straightforward architecture with fewer parameters, making them easier to train and computationally more efficient.

+3. **Effective Handling of Short-Term Dependencies**: GRUs excel at capturing short-term dependencies within sequences while maintaining memory over longer contexts, making them well-suited for tasks with both local and global dependencies.

+4. **Adaptability to Variable-Length Sequences**: Similar to LSTMs, GRUs can process input sequences of variable lengths and adapt their internal state accordingly, making them versatile for a wide range of sequence modeling tasks.

 ### Challenges with GRUs 🚧